eShopWorld/cli-tools/README.md

 Scans A and CNAME records in dns definition(s) and projects them using following rules

 * CNAME is considered *global* url (~ Traffic manager)
-* A name when ending in -lb is considered to be a load balancer and interpreted as *HTTP* url
+* A name when ending in -lb is considered to be a "load balancer" and interpreted as *HTTP* url
-* A name when not ending in -lb is considered Application gateway entry and interpreted as * HTTPS* url, **however** when there is no pairing -lb suffix, such entry is considered load balancer entry (for *internal* APIs)
+* A name when not ending in -lb is considered "Application gateway" entry and interpreted as * HTTPS* url, **however** when there is no pairing -lb suffixed entry, such entry is considered load balancer entry (for *internal* APIs)

+Please note that these rules are driven by pre-existing devops automation scripting/ARM templates.

 Key vault secrets are then